OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 # About Orienteer

 ##What is Orienteer
-Orienteer is a development framework for building databases and applied data warehouses of any complexity.
+Orienteer is a platform for building business applications of different complexity: CRM, ERP, CMS, BPM, mobile app or site backend and etc.

 **Technically** Orienteer is a Java Servlet 3.1 web application built on top of the [OrientDB database](http://orientdb.com/).
 OrientDB is NoSQL based and implements [document-graph approach](http://orientdb.com/docs/last/Tutorial-Introduction-to-the-NoSQL-world.html).
 This approach suits best for today's trends in managing data and provides performance, scalability, productivity and flexibility.

-On the top of OrientDB, Orienteer adds the following benefits:
-* GUI for managing the database.
-* Visualization of data.
-* ...

 ##Orienteer key benefits